karthik/ecotools/about.md

 #What's this all about?

 We interview other ecologists, evolutionary biologists (and related folks) and find out what tools they use to make their science rock.
+We love to hear not just about your software and computing equipment but also about other stuff you use in the field or lab that really helps with your science.

 #Can I suggest someone I admire?

 Sure!
-Just drop us an [email](mailto:submit@ecotools.org).
+Just drop us an [email](mailto:interviews@ecotools.org).

 #Can I suggest myself?